Schoolboys and girls raising their arms and smiling

 Needs in Niger mounting due to conflict, climate shocks

 With three-quarters of its territory located in the Saharan desert, Niger has long been on the front lines of the climate crisis.
-The rainy season no longer brings much water — less than 10 inches per year for the past three.
-There have been severe droughts, flooding, forest fires, crop diseases, locusts and epidemics.
+The country suffers from severe drought as well as flooding.

 A mother holds her baby while a woman gives an oral vaccine